moomoolive/pomdoro_timer/README.md

 A pomodoro timer web app, with a simple and intuitive UI.

-Built with Vuejs and fontawesome.
+Built with Vuejs, Bootstrap, and Fontawesome.

 A big thank you to Ashfaq Ahmed for his 'CSS Percentage Circle' [blog post](https://codeconvey.com/css-percentage-circle/).
 It served as the main inspiration for the percentage circle I have in the app.